isaac-hiro/fe-build-tools-workshop/docs/presenter-notes.md

 - Showing how to use npm scripts for building files with webpack
 - Building a bundle file, including it to html
 - Adding production build config
-	- Can use process.env.NODE_ENV === ‘production’ if Node env is set to prod in prod
+	- Can use process.env.NODE_ENV === "production" if Node env is set to prod in prod
 	- Or use separate webpack config and index html files
 	- Separate html file for clarity
 	- Setting mode to “production”